mkmathur/wedding-guest-list/docs/UI_MOCKUP.md

 - Hierarchical view with expand/collapse (┣━ ┗━)
 - Running totals per category

-### Right Panel: Scenarios
+### Right Panel: Events
-- Narrow sidebar for scenario management
+- Narrow sidebar for event management
-- Shows saved scenarios with guest counts
+- Shows saved events with guest counts
-- Quick play button (▶️) to apply scenario
+- Quick play button (▶️) to apply event
 - Compare feature at bottom
 - Collapsible for more space when needed